matt-boyd/phpbot/README.md

 ### Entended Commands

 * !ip - Returns IP of a user.
-* !weather [location] - Returns weather data for location.
 * !poke [#channel] [username] - Pokes the specified IRC user.
+* !btc - Get the price of bitcoin.
+* !Doge - Get the price of dogecoin.
+* !Total [amount] - Get the price of [amount] dogecoins.
-* !joke - Returns random joke.
-Fetched from [ICNDb.com](http://www.icndb.com/).
+* !joke - Tells you a random joke.
-* !imdb [movie title] - Searches for movie and returns it's information.
+* !DogeD - Tells you the difficulty of mining dogecoins.

 ### Listeners